NADOOIT/NADOO-IT/readme.md

 ### TODOs

+- [ ] Move all pages to Nadooit-OS

+### nadooit_api_key

+#### Possible security issues

 - [ ] Currently a API Key Manager has rights for all its customers.
 But it each customer should have sperate settings for the manager.

+#### Planned features

+##### List of features for the individual user

 - [ ] Add option for User to create API Key for themselfs

+##### List of features for Managers

-- [ ] Add option for Manger to revoke API Keys for a diffrent user
+- [ ] Add option for API Key Manager to create API Keys for diffrent users
-- [ ] Move all pages to Nadooit-OS
+- [ ] Add option for API Key Manager to revoke API Keys for a diffrent user

 ### nadooit_hr

-- [ ] Add page for currently logged in user to add a new user to a customer (if he has the rights)
+- [ ] Add page for currently logged in user to add a new user to a customer as an employee (if he has the rights)
-- [ ] Add page for currently logged in user to remove a user from a customer (if he has the rights)
+- [ ] Add page for currently logged in user to remove an employee from a customer (if he has the rights)
-- [ ] Add a new role for the user to see all users and their roles of a customer (if he has the rights)
+- [ ] Add a new role for the employee to see all employees and their roles of a customer (if he has the rights)
-- [ ] Add a new role for the user to revoke roles of all users of a customer (if he has the rights)
+- [ ] Add a new role for the employee to revoke roles of all employees of a customer (if he has the rights)
-- [ ] Add a new role for the user to add roles to all users of a customer (if he has the rights)
+- [ ] Add a new role for the employee to add roles to all employees of a customer (if he has the rights)

 ### nadooit_program_ownership_system